 CRY (Child Rights and You)

 With the belief that every child has a right to his/her childhood, CRY has been fighting to provide justice to children for more than three decades.
-The organization rescues children who are suffering or who are abused, and works to provide justice to them.
-They work for a number of issues like child marriage, child trafficking, child labor, poverty, malnutrition, girl child, education and illiteracy.
-You can be a part of this program and help save a child’s future.
+The organisation rescues children who are suffering or who are abused, and works to provide justice to them.
+They work for a number of issues like child marriage, child trafficking, child labour, poverty, malnutrition, girl child, education and illiteracy.
+You can be a part of this programme and help save a child’s future.

 Teach for India

 Are you good at teaching?
-Teach for India has a number of teaching centers across the country, where you can use your teaching skills and work towards making the future of India educated and informed.
-To get started, all you need to do is fill a form on their site.
+Teach for India has a number of teaching centres across the country, where you can use your teaching skills and work towards making the future of India educated and informed.
+To get started, all you need to do is fill a form on its site.

 The Y. P. Foundation

 In many parts of India, talking about sex is still taboo.
-The Y. P. Foundation is attempting to teach children about sexual and reproductive health, gender inequality, abuse and STDs.
-They have started a program called Know Your Body, Know Your Rights.
-There are various initiatives under the program – you can sign up to volunteer here.
+The YP Foundation is attempting to teach children about sexual and reproductive health, gender inequality, abuse and STDs.
+They have started a programme called Know Your Body, Know Your Rights.
+There are various initiatives under the programme – you can sign up to volunteer here.